 installation, make sure that

-With that said, there are two primary reasons for performing an Electric Fan Conversion.
+There are two primary reasons for performing an Electric Fan Conversion.
 The FIRST is to reduce the engine drag at highway speeds.
-In theory you should gain horespower at highway speeds.
-(Remember, the fan does not match engine RPMs unless your radiator is overheated.
-The viscus clutch keeps it at lower speeds when additional cooling is unnecessary.)
+In theory you should gain a little horespower.

 |You will need to decide for yourself if

 your fan clutch is best or if an electric fan is best.
 If the electric